NASA-IMPACT/veda-data/README.md

 After acceptance testing, request approval--when your PR is merged, the dataset config JSON will be used to generate records in the production VEDA catalog!

 > You can manually run the dataset promotion pipeline instead of using an ingestion tool or the automated github actions in this repo.
-The promotion configuration can be created from a copy of the staging dataset config with an added field `transfer` which should be true if s3 objects need to be transferred to the produciton data store.
-Please open a PR to add the promotion configuration to `ingestion-data/production/promotion-config`.
+The promotion configuration can be created from a copy of the staging dataset config with an additional field `transfer` which should be true if s3 objects need to be transferred to the produciton data store.
+Please open a PR to add the promotion configuration to [`ingestion-data/production/promotion-config`](#productionpromotion-config).

 ### Step 5 [Optional]: Share your data